Nachhaltigkeitsmanager:innen sind gefragt – so sieht der Beruf aus

 • Reduce file sizes (images and videos).

 • Check whether your site is powered by coal – you can do this very quickly using the Green Web Foundation tool, for example.
+If not, switch to a web hosting provider with transparently traceable green electricity.

 • Design your website to be barrier-free in order to also do justice to social sustainability – a first step here would be descriptive texts for images, for example.